Raleigh Rag June – July 2020

-With some sadness the Rag committee has decided that it’s simply not appropriate to print and distribute the next edition of the Rag.
-Twenty eight years without missing an edition, but the coronavirus has overtaken any planning we or indeed the country might have had, and given the advice from the PM last night, it’s obviously best if we all keep a low profile for the time being, whilst focussing on keeping ourselves and those around us safe and supported.
+With some sadness the Rag committee has decided that it’s simply not appropriate to print and distribute the next few editions of the Rag.
+Twenty eight years without missing an edition, but the coronavirus has overtaken any planning we or indeed the country might have had, and given the advice it’s obviously best if we all keep a low profile for the time being, whilst focussing on keeping ourselves and those around us safe and supported.
+We will be producing an online version of the Raleigh Rag on the website and it will be emailed to all those on the village e-mail group ( see below).

 One of the most important things (after handwashing, of course!) is communications.
 You will be reading this because John Brabrook has your details on the village email list.
 Please forward this message to anyone who you think is not on his list, and urge them to contact him at email@example.com so that they get any urgent information quickly.